Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 We will in particular treat moduli of sheaf stable pairs on smooth projective curves in detail and present some calculations in low degrees.
 This is based on a joint work with Caucher Birkar and Artan Sheshmani.

+陈琪乐（美国波士顿学院）
+题目: Campana rational connectedness
+摘要: The notion of Campana points were introduced by Campana and Abramovich, which interpolate between rational points and integral points.
+In this talk, we will focus on the geometric side and introduce Campana rational connectedness---a version of rational connectedness for varieties with simple normal crossings boundaries.
+We futher prove that over function fields, weak approximations by Campana points at good places hold assuming Campana rational connectedness of fibers, generalizing a theorem of Hassett and Tschinkel.
+We futher verify Campana ratioanl connectedness for many basic examples.
+Our apporoach relies on the theory of stable log maps and their moduli.
+This is a joint work with Brian Lehmann and Sho Tanimoto.

 张子宇 (上海科技大学)
 题目: Some irreducible components of moduli spaces of stable bundles on hyperkähler manifolds
 摘要: Stable sheaves on K3 surfaces have been extensively studied.
 However, it is a challenging question to construct examples of stable sheaves on hyperkähler manifolds of higher dimensions.
 In this talk I will present several constructions, which produce irreducible components of the moduli spaces of such sheaves.
 In particular, one of the constructions yields an irreducible component with non-trivial canonical bundle.
 Based on joint work with Fabian Reede.